Loading Events

-Staying in the realm of Greek mythology, this April we will honor the Greek goddess of wisdom and mythical inventor of the oboe with Trio Flamecrest’s program “Athena’s Oboe.”
+For our Spring concert this April, we honor the Greek Goddess of Wisdom and the mythical inventor of the oboe with the program “Athena’s Oboe.”
 Join us as we revisit classical works as well as sample neo-classical ones.
 Delight in the virtuoso music of Mozart and Beethoven.
-Revel in the humor and rhapsody of Emmy Wegener and Grazyna Bacewicz.
+Revel in the humor and rhapsody of Grazyna Bacewicz.
 Call forth Spring with Athena’s oboe!

-Trio Flamecrest draws inspiration from its namesake, an exuberant mountain bird from Taiwan.
-Individual members of the trio – violinist Jean Bäverstam, violinist/violist Amy Galluzzo, and cellist Carol Ou – are critically acclaimed artists who are known for their “riveting,” “nuanced,” “fiery,” and “meltingly melodic outpourings” that have left audiences “speechless.”
-The group seeks to set great music aflame for all to experience.
+Violinist Jean Bäverstam, violinist/violist Amy Galluzzo, and cellist Sam Ou are critically acclaimed artists who are known for their “riveting,” “nuanced,” “fiery,” and “meltingly melodic outpourings” that have left audiences “speechless.”

 Amanda Hardy’s gorgeous oboe sounds are familiar to Boston Symphony Orchestra audiences.
 She is a frequent guest principal oboist with the BSO and is principal oboist with the Portland Maine Symphony Orchestra.